 “During your mentoring sessions with Harley Academy your mentor will be on hand to advise you on any difficult circumstances.”

-Have you seen attitudes towards aesthetics practice change amongst experienced cosmetic clinicians since the release of the HEE Guidelines?
+Have you seen attitude change amongst experienced cosmetic clinicians since the release of the HEE Guidelines?
 If so, how?

 Yes.
 There is an increased awareness and understanding that aesthetic medicine is a speciality and that it requires a postgraduate level of training.
 No longer is a one-day course the standard in the aesthetics industry.
 More and more people are starting to take an interest in keeping up with the latest techniques and news in aesthetics, and even experienced practitioners are seeking to learn new techniques in advanced mentoring classes.